 1Americans with Disabilities Act 42 U.S.C.
-Section §12111 et seq.; KRS Chapter 344 KRS 160.380; KRS 160.390; KRS 161.011 OAG 76-290; OAG 92-135; OAG 96-3 Consolidated Omnibus Budget Reconciliation Act RELATED POLICIES:
+Section §12111 et seq.; KRS Chapter 344 KRS 160.380; KRS 160.390; KRS 161.011 OAG 76-290; OAG 92-135; OAG 96-3; OAG 05-006 Consolidated Omnibus Budget Reconciliation Act RELATED POLICIES:

+03.212

+03.23251

+03.26

+03.271

+03.2711

+07.162 09.14

+09.42811

-03.212; 03.23251; 03.26; 03.271; 03.2711 07.162; 09.14; 09.42811 LEGAL: SB 101 AMENDS KRS 160.380 TO REQUIRE THAT THE APPLICANT IS TO PROVIDE A LETTER FROM THE CABINET FOR HEALTH AND FAMILY SERVICES STATING THAT THERE ARE NO FINDINGS OF SUBSTANTIATED CHILD ABUSE OR NEGLECT ON RECORD.
+LEGAL: SB 101 AMENDS KRS 160.380 TO REQUIRE THAT THE APPLICANT IS TO PROVIDE A LETTER FROM THE CABINET FOR HEALTH AND FAMILY SERVICES STATING THAT THERE ARE NO FINDINGS OF SUBSTANTIATED CHILD ABUSE OR NEGLECT ON RECORD.
 SB 101 HAS AN EMERGENCY CLAUSE MAKING THE AMENDMENTS CURRENTLY EFFECTIVE.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+PERSONNEL 03.4

+Substitute Teachers

+QUALIFICATIONS

-FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.4 Substitute Teachers QUALIFICATIONS All substitute teachers shall meet backgrounderiminal records check requirements (including a letter from the Cabinet for Health and Family services stating that there are no findings of substantiated child abuse or neglect on record) and medical examination requirements as specified in policies 03.11 and 03.111.
+All substitute teachers shall meet backgrounderiminal records check requirements (including a letter from the Cabinet for Health and Family services stating that there are no findings of substantiated child abuse or neglect on record) and medical examination requirements as specified in policies 03.11 and 03.111.
 In addition, substitutes serving in a position on a long-term/extended basis must meet all certification requirements established by the Education Professional Standards Board.

-Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter: http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx SUBSTITUTE LIST The Superintendent or designee shall maintain a list of qualified substitute teachers.
+Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter: http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx

+SUBSTITUTE LIST

+The Superintendent or designee shall maintain a list of qualified substitute teachers.
 The Superintendent or designee shall engage substitutes from this list.
 Refusal of assignment as a substitute shall be documented, along with any reason provided.

+RETIRED TEACHERS

-RETIRED TEACHERS Retired teachers may be reemployed as a part-time, temporary or substitute teacher in keeping with requirements of the Teacher's Retirement System.
-LENGTH OF DUTY Substitute teachers shall observe the same hours of duty as the regular teacher.
-The substitute will continue to report for duty as requested by the Superintendent or designee.
+Retired teachers may be reemployed as a part-time, temporary, or substitute teacher in keeping with requirements of the Teachers' Retirement System.

+LENGTH OF DUTY

+Substitute teachers shall observe the same hours of duty as the regular teacher.
+The substitute will continue to report for duty until relieved by the Superintendent or designee.

 Substitute teachers shall follow daily lesson plans as outlined by the regular teacher and leave a written record of the work completed during their length of duty.

-SUBSTITUTE SALARY AND PAYMENT SCHEDULE Substitutes shall be paid on a per diem basis according to the salary schedule approved by the Board.
+SUBSTITUTE SALARY AND PAYMENT SCHEDULE

+Substitutes shall be paid on a per diem basis according to the salary schedule approved by the Board.
 The salary schedule may reflect adjustments for long-term/continuous assignment substitutes.
+Effective July 1, 2014, aAll employees shall participate in direct deposit of payroll.

 Payment shall be made on the next scheduled paydate for substitutes.

+EMPLOYMENT NOTIFICATION

-EMPLOYMENT NOTIFICATION Each year, substitute teachers on the District's substitute list shall be notified in writing by the last day of school if they have reasonable assurance of continued employment for the following school year.
-PERSONNEL 03.4 (CONTINUED) Substitute Teachers REFERENCES:
+Each year, substitute teachers on the District's substitute list shall be notified in writing by the last day of school if they have reasonable assurance of continued employment for the following school year.

+Nonrenewal of substitute teachers on limited contracts shall be made in compliance with the requirements of KRS 161.750.

+PERSONNEL 03.4 (CONTINUED)

+Substitute Teachers

+REFERENCES: